SevenPlusPlus/k8s-code-analyze/kubelet启动流程.md

 	// volumes need to be attached/mounted/unmounted/detached based on the pods
 	// scheduled on this node and makes it so. volumeManager volumemanager.VolumeManager

-	// Cloud provider interface.
-	cloud cloudprovider.Interface
-	// Handles requests to cloud provider with timeout cloudResourceSyncManager cloudresource.SyncManager

-	// Indicates that the node initialization happens in an external cloud controller externalCloudProvider bool
 	// Reference to this node.
 	nodeRef *v1.ObjectReference
 	// The name of the container runtime containerRuntimeName string
 	// redirectContainerStreaming enables container streaming redirect.
 	redirectContainerStreaming bool
 	// Container runtime.
 	containerRuntime kubecontainer.Runtime
 	// Streaming runtime handles container streaming.
 	streamingRuntime kubecontainer.StreamingRuntime

-	// Container runtime service (needed by container runtime Start()).
+	// Container runtime service (needed by container runtime Start()). runtimeService internalapi.RuntimeService
-	// TODO(CD): try to make this available without holding a reference in this
-	//           struct.
-For example, by adding a getter to generic runtime. runtimeService internalapi.RuntimeService

-	// reasonCache caches the failure reason of the last creation of all containers, which is
-	// used for generating ContainerStatus.
+	// reasonCache caches the failure reason of the last creation of all containers, which is used for generating ContainerStatus. reasonCache *ReasonCache
-	reasonCache *ReasonCache

 	// nodeStatusUpdateFrequency specifies how often kubelet posts node status to master. nodeStatusUpdateFrequency time.Duration

-	// Generates pod events.
-	pleg pleg.PodLifecycleEventGenerator
     //缓存节点内所有Pods的PodStatus
-	// Store kubecontainer.PodStatus for all pods.
 	podCache kubecontainer.Cache

 	// os is a facade for various syscalls that need to be mocked during testing.